 “Middle road overturning the cart” is a form which was created by Li Dan Bai.
 He had originally learnt Chang Quan, but due to him always fighting got kicked out of that school.
 He had only learnt one form, Fan Che.
 Later he became friends with Jiang Hua Long and the two exchanged techniques, so Fan Che was absorbed into mantis.
 The form’s techiques are purely hard; no blocking or countering, just chopping and smashing the opponent regardless of what he does.
-The form contains few moves (around 5 core moves) with more repetitions.
+The form contains few moves (around 5 core moves) with a lot of repetition and combination.

 Ba Fang 八方

-This form translates as eight directions and is named as the opening to the form sees the practitioner leaping to the eight directions.
+This form was created by Song Zi De and translates as eight directions and is named as the opening to the form sees the practitioner leaping to the eight directions using techniques designed for fighting multiple opponents.
 It also contains some simple groundwork.

 Ba Zhou 八肘